windingwind/zotero-better-notes/README.md

 select some sentences you interested (1) and add to pdf annotation (2);

-put some thought when you are reaing these sentences and add to the certain place of knowledge (3 - 5);
+put some thoughts when you are reading these sentences and add to the certain place of knowledge (3 - 5);

 ![](image/README/1651897206384.png)